European-XFEL/Karabo/doc/library/guiServer.rst

 .. rubric:: Footnotes
 .. [depr] Deprecated in Karabo 2.5.0: GUI client shall still understand them to connect to older GUI Server versions.
 GUI client legacy support will be dropped in 2.6.0.
 ..
 [2.5.0] Introduced in Karabo 2.5.0 to replace *instanceNew*, *instanceUpdated* and *instanceGone*.
+.. [repl_2.8.0] Last used in Karabo 2.7.X - replaced by *deviceConfigurations* (note below).
+..
+[2.8.0] Introduced in Karabo 2.8.0 to enable bulk updates of device configurations in the client.